 Since its creation in 2002, The Farm School’s Learn To Farm program has set the standard for a rigorous, practical, real-world agricultural education.
 Our year-long program for adults is designed to build the skills you need to succeed in a wide-range of agricultural fields — small discussion-based classes are balanced with long hours in the greenhouses, fields, forests and barns.
 You’ll fill your mind with practical understanding while teaching your hands and body the rhythms of serious farm work.

 Our program is open to anyone age 18 or older, and a typical class has 12-16 members.
 It runs from October to September.
 Generous scholarships are available.
-Admissions are rolling – we encourage you to apply early and applications received before April 1 will be given priority.
+Admissions are rolling – we encourage you to apply early and we will continue to accept applications until the program is full.